Eloy Falcón

 Eloy Sebastián López Falcón (born February 9, 2005) is a Mexican professional stock car racing driver who last competed part-time in the ARCA Menards Series, driving the No. 2 Chevrolet for Rev Racing, part-time in the ARCA Menards Series East, driving the No. 10 Chevrolet for Fast Track Racing with Rev Racing as well as in the NASCAR Mexico Series.

 Racing career

-Prior to making his debut in the ARCA Menards Series in 2025, he competed in local events in Mexico, as well as running in the NACAM Formula 4 Championship and the Spanish F4 Championship.
+Prior to making his debut in the ARCA Menards Series in 2025, Falcón competed in local events in Mexico, as well as running in the NACAM Formula 4 Championship and the Spanish F4 Championship.

-In 2025, it was revealed that he would participate in the pre-season test for the ARCA Menards Series at Daytona International Speedway, driving the No. 2L Chevrolet for Rev Racing.
+In 2025, it was revealed that Falcón would participate in the pre-season test for the ARCA Menards Series at Daytona International Speedway, driving the No. 2L Chevrolet for Rev Racing.
 On February 6, it was announced that he would drive part-time in 2025 for Rev along with Lanie Buice.